-Recommended: That the Board authorize Project No. BR-88-0702, "Multi-Purpose Building at Oconee," Gainesville State College ("GVSC") with a total project budget of \$1,500,000 to be funded via payment from Georgia Department of Transportation for the purchase of Board of Regents property at GVSC's Oakwood campus.
+Approved: The Board authorized Project No. BR-88-0702, "Multi-Purpose Building at Oconee," Gainesville State College ("GVSC") with a total project budget of \$1,500,000 to be funded via payment from Georgia Department of Transportation for the purchase of Board of Regents property at GVSC's Oakwood campus.